 During litigation, the United States Copyright Office stated that only humans could have authorship for copyright – i.e., anything created without human intervention would not qualify.
 As such, the courts (and the Copyright Office) deemed that the monkey could not own the copyright.
 Although, the ultimate question of ownership was unanswered.
 This left the question of who prompted the photograph.
 Was it the human or the monkey?
 Even the settlement requested that the Ninth Circuit throw out the lower court’s ruling that a monkey couldn’t own the copyright.

 Naturally, the translation from monkey to machine may be a bit abstract.
 However, the logic would still apply.
-Under current law, animals are primarily considered property, or something that lives in nature.
-Technology would similarly be considered property, and some of it (e.g., programs, Artificial Intelligence) may be copyright-protected.
+Under the current laws, animals are primarily considered property, or something that lives in nature.
+Technology would similarly be considered property and some items (e.g., Software Programs, Artificial Intelligence) may be copyright protected pursuant to the applicable laws (e.g., Copyright Act).
 From there, the technology’s work may be deemed as derivative works of the program’s copyright, or by the inputs of the user, depending on the limits of technology.
-Yet, as AI continues to grow in complexity, there’s a philosophical question of what, if any, rights they may have.
+Yet, as AI continues to grow in complexity, there’s a philosophical question of what rights the owners may have, if any.

 One country has already publicly recognized some rights to an AI as a citizen, and AI remains a continued concern for futurist thinkers.
 Ultimately, it could go either way depending on the advances and any acknowledged rights of non-human authors.
 Depending on the amount of human intervention that may change the analysis of authorship as the line between the hand and brush in an artistic work is blurred.